|Okay so hear me out, what if TIE Fighters had an extra wing and also its wings were each two triangles and those triangles had lasers?|

 In short, I'd recommend Maarek pretty solidly if you've got the extra 5 points.
 He's not cheap, but for a reasonable cost over a regular Defender he makes the basic chassis far more effective against ships (making it a very potent anti-everything squadron) and the two brace tokens make those 6 hull points go even further.

 Hopefully I haven't come across as too negative about TIE Defenders.
 I'm honestly rather fond of them when used with the right kind of fleet and Maarek Stele in particular is a boss.
-It's just that I've seen players go nuts over them, thinking they're some kind of replacement for nearly every other Imperial squadron and those players hit reality pretty quickly.
+It's just that I've seen players go nuts over them, thinking they're some kind of replacement for nearly every other Imperial squadron and then get disappointed when that's not the case.
 Use them to their strengths and you won't be disappointed - there's no individual generic squadron Rebels can bring that matches the raw stat pile of a TIE Defender, but you're absolutely paying top dollar for it, as it should be.